ahroach/opal_suspend/README.md

 Features
 --------

+* Currently tailored for NVMe drives, but easily extended to SATA drives
 * Calls PBKDF2 with the same parameters as sedutil, to allow a user to input the same password that they would input to sedutil's PBA
 * Option to directly supply key as command-line argument, encoded as a